When the stock market runs through a volatile period, some investors look elsewhere for a more solid and stable investment product.

 Investment opportunities rarely get more stable than real estate.

-But wealthy investors do not commit a major portion of their investable assets to real estate, according to the Spectrem study Asset Allocations, Portfolios and Perceptions of Providers, which examines the details of the average portfolio for wealthy investors ranging in net worth from $100,000 to $25 million.
+But wealthy investors do not commit a major portion of their investable assets to real estate, according to the Spectrem study Asset Allocation, Portfolios and Perceptions of Providers, which examines the details of the average portfolio for wealthy investors ranging in net worth from $100,000 to $25 million.

 A quick examination of the averages show where the value of real estate lies in the minds of wealthy investors.